 I am certainly not arguing that patents and copyrights should not be allowed.
 Apart from the question of motivation, there is also the question of just recompense for one’s discovery, invention, idea, or work.
 Moreover, in the case of products that take a long time and much money to develop, patents may be necessary in order to make these projects financially feasible.
-However, it is important for people to recognize that the commonly-advanced argument that patents are necessary in order to motivate people to do things, such as making discoveries and inventions or working hard, is wrong.
+However, it is important for people to recognize that the commonly-advanced argument that patents and copyright protection are necessary in order to motivate people to do things, such as making discoveries, inventions, and new products, or working hard, is wrong.

 Besides the influence of mistaken economic beliefs about human motivations, another reason for the prominence of monetary incentives in today’s societies is the pernicious influence of the Platonic educational system.
 Because Plato emphasized theoretical knowledge over practical ability, and because he didn’t understand how human desires are determined, many people have little or no desire to perform the work they must perform to earn money because they weren’t allowed to observe others performing that kind of work when they were children.
 The solution to this problem, which I have discussed at greater length in The Theory of Imitation, is obvious: we must let children observe people working at their jobs regularly so that they will have the desire to do those kinds of work when they are older.

-To those who would object that these desires are innate, I reply that children who are prevented from observing people walking and speaking are capable of doing neither of them.
+To those who would object that these desires are innate, I reply that children who are prevented from observing people walking and speaking are capable of doing neither of these things.

 By way of contrast a woman in Clapham was prosecuted in the 1920s for having eight babies (each of which she was paid to care for) in five cots in the basement of her house.
 The babies ranged from newborn to three years old.
 The toddlers could not walk.
 They had never been out of their cots.
 They could not talk; they had not heard enough language.*